-During fiscal year 2009, the student population continued to grow in Clark County; however, the District saw many of its local revenues face moderate to significant declines.
-Gaming and tourism continue to represent the major industries in the region, and with the national economy experiencing challenges, these discretionary income dependent business sectors have faced strong headwinds.
-Drops in gaming revenue, tourism, the declining housing market, and tighter credit restrictions have also weakened the once vibrant construction industry in Clark County, and many proposed hotel/casinos have been placed on hold, including some in mid-construction.
-Clark County's continued diversification in the business sector and favorable tax base did help attract new businesses in the past year.
+As in previous years, many local revenues collected by the District reflected year-over-year declines as economic challenges in Clark County continued.
+Gaming and tourism continue to represent the major industries in the region, and with the national economy experiencing continued challenges, these discretionary income dependent business sectors have faced a difficult future.
+Drops in gaming revenue, tourism, the declining housing market, and tighter credit restrictions have continued to drag on the once vibrant construction industry in Clark County.
+Clark County's favorable tax base and tax policies did help attract new businesses in the past year.
 Since Nevada does not impose corporate or personal income tax, nor inventory, special intangible, inheritance, estate, or gift taxes, it remains a favorable business climate for many companies looking to relocate.

-In 2008-09, the District saw many of its tax revenues continue the downward trend that began the previous year.
-While property taxes have maintained growth increases, the District saw other local taxes such as sales tax, room tax, real property transfer tax, and the governmental services tax decrease year-over-year.
-As reflected in the lower tax collections, the weight of the challenging national economy and weak local housing market continued to bear down on Clark County in the 2008-09 fiscal year.
+Many local revenues continued to decline from previous year's levels and property tax which dropped over 20% in the last fiscal year, continued declining in 2010-11.
+While sales tax increased in year-over-year collections, partially due to a legislative increase, the District saw other local taxes such as real property transfer tax, and the governmental services tax continue their descent.
+As reflected in lower tax collections, the weight of the challenging national economy and the anemic local housing market continued to bear down on Clark County in the 2010-11 fiscal year.